Suburban Gothic (film): Reception

-Critical reception for Suburban Gothic was mixed, with review aggregation website Rotten Tomatoes assigning a score of 64% and an average rating of 6.10 out of 10.
+Critical reception for Suburban Gothic was mixed.
+On the review aggregator website Rotten Tomatoes, 70% of 10 critics' reviews are positive.
 Frequent elements of praise centered upon the film's acting and script, which Film School Rejects cited as a highlight.
 Shock Till You Drop gave a predominantly positive review, but commented that they would like to see Bates "drop the humor and go right for the throat with a scary haunted house film or supernatural thriller."
 The Hollywood Reporter was more negative in their review, criticizing it for "[running] out of steam in its second half" and stating that the romance between Gubler and Dennings was unsatisfying and that "The perfunctory resolution to their would-be romance is no more gratifying than a climax in which both spirit-world drama and Raymond's domestic conflict are wrapped up in a single tidy event."

 At Screamfest 2014, Gubler received an award for Best Actor for his performance.